 Going to your dentist is actually even more important when you’re wearing braces since brushing and flossing can be slightly challenging with the brackets and wires in the way.
 Your dentist will ensure your mouth stays clean, healthy and cavity-free.
 We will help you coordinate dental cleaning with your orthodontic adjustments.

 Using special tools, we gently loosen and remove the brackets and wires, which doesn’t hurt a bit.
 We then remove the adhesive and polish your teeth so they’re ready to dazzle everyone.

 We’ll discuss the cost of braces when you come in for your consultation.
 We’re very upfront and you won’t be surprised with any hidden fees throughout your treatment.
 We don’t think your finances should hold you back from having a smile you love.
-That’s why our metal braces, clear braces and Invisalign aligners are all the same fee.
 Our financial coordinator will review all the financial options available to you.

 It depends on your individual needs but you’ll come in about every 4 to 8 weeks for an adjustment and so we can monitor your progress.

 When you’re rocking braces, you’ll need to brush in the morning, at bedtime and after every meal.
 This roughly equates to about four times per day.
 This will help ensure your teeth look great after your braces are removed.